litestar-org/litestar/docs/usage/8-authentication/1-abstract-authentication-middleware.md

 # AbstractAuthenticationMiddleware

-Starlite exports a class called `AbstractAuthenticationMiddleware`, which is an Abstract Base Class (ABC) that implements the [middleware protocol](../7-middleware/0-middleware-intro.md#the-middleware-protocol).
-To add authentication to your app using this class as a basis, subclass it and implement the abstract method `authenticate_request`:
+Starlite exports a class called [`AbstractAuthenticationMiddleware`][starlite.middleware.AbstractAuthenticationMiddleware], which is an Abstract Base Class (ABC) that implements the [middleware protocol](../7-middleware/0-middleware-intro.md#the-middleware-protocol).
+To add authentication to your app using this class as a basis, subclass it and implement the abstract method [`authenticate_request`][starlite.middleware.authentication.AbstractAuthenticationMiddleware.authenticate_request]:

 ```python
 from starlite import (